Roquefort Cheese

 • Being a strong cheese, Roquefort can handle a strong accompaniment.
 Most people enjoy a sweet wine with this assertive cheese and some popular recommendations are: Sauternes, Monbazillac, and even Porto.

-• Roquefort cheese can be spread on grilled French bread and is also nice accompanied with fruits: fresh figs, grapes and nuts are often served alongside it.
+• It can be spread on grilled French bread and is also nice accompanied with fruits: fresh figs, grapes and nuts are often served alongside it.

 • Roquefort marries well with so many flavors, that it is a popular ingredient in recipes.
-Try it in this pear salad recipe or make it into this blue cheese sauce recipe for a superb accompaniment to red meats.
+Try it in this blue cheese and pear salad or make it into this blue cheese sauce recipe for a superb accompaniment to red meats.

 Substitutes